maxux/stageled/README.md

 This make a total of `2,880 LEDs`.
 To control all of this, a `Teensy 4.1` control `3 lanes` of `960 LEDs` at more than `30 FPS`.
 Teensy receives frame from a client over `Ethernet (UDP)`.

-# Controler
+# Controller

-Controler is a Teensy 4.1 with Ethernet.
+Controller is a `Teensy 4.1`  with Ethernet.

 # Client Control